rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Linode-Readme.md

 # How To Use the Linode DNS Plugin

-This plugin works against the [Linode](https://www.linode.com/dns-manager) DNS provider.
+This plugin works against the [Linode](https://www.linode.com/?r=4dfd67cf6f1e384ce626f2943620186344bb2ccf) DNS provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+*NOTE: The link above is an affiliate link which reduces my out of pocket cost to maintain this plugin.
+I'd be most grateful if you use it when signing up for a new account.*

 ## Setup